 We rely on vitamins a lot for our overall health and wellbeing.
 Your body needs an abundance of nutrients to function at a healthy level.
 But if it's hair loss that you're trying to remedy, it's important to know which vitamin deficiencies can cause hair loss.

 To help, VEGAMOUR unraveled the research and spoke to the experts to find out what vitamin and mineral deficiencies can keep you from reaching your hair wellness goals.
 Plus, learn more about the best products you can use to combat thinning hair.

 Vitamin Deficiencies That May Contribute to Thinning Hair

 If you're experiencing thinning hair, a vitamin deficiency may be the culprit.
-Here are 10 common vitamin deficiencies that may contribute to thinning hair:
+Here are 10 vitamin deficiencies that might contribute to thinning hair:

 1. Vitamin D

 Often credited with boosting the immune system, enough vitamin D can help keep the skin and bones healthy.
 It can also create new, healthy hair follicles, which are essential for hair growth.

 So, what can a vitamin D deficiency trigger in the body?
 "Vitamin D deficiency has been linked to hair loss, especially in patients with androgenetic alopecia, telogen effluvium and alopecia areata," said Heather Hanks, a nutritionist with Life Insurance Star.

 Research shows that supplementing with vitamin D can help restore hair loss in patients with these conditions.
 This is because vitamin D plays a crucial role in the formation of many diseases.
 Alopecia areata is an autoimmune disease that occurs when the body attacks the hair follicles, preventing proper hair growth.

 A vitamin D deficiency can also cause mood swings, fatigue, chronic pain, muscle weakness and high blood pressure.
 According to health professionals, to avoid low vitamin D levels, you can: